14 shameful eating habits of people who work from home

 Lunching out alone

 How many times can you make noon lunch plans and not be free until 1:30 before everyone you know stops believing in your ability to show up to a damn sandwich shop?
-Alternatively, this leads to often eating lunch out alone
+Alternatively, this leads to often eating lunch out alone.
+Bring a book.

 The bottom of a bag of chips, the rinds on fancy cheeses, the sugary remains of a bag of honey peanuts.
 These last bits of sustenance do little to stave off hunger.
 You eat them anyways.
 They make a leftover medley look like Thanksgiving dinner.

 Cleanliness is a low priority